thomaslaich/ts-monorepo-ex/README.md

 pnpm dev
 ```

+## Ship the application to production

 Ship the application to google cloud (normally done by CI):

 ```
 pnpm ship
 ```

+The above command needs kubectl to be logged in with your cluster.

 ## Development workflow

+TODO

+## Using Grafana

+TODO

+## Thoughts

+TODO

+## Further reading

+TODO